pingcap/docs-dm/zh/manage-replication-tasks.md

 Available Commands:
-  check-task           check the config file of the task help                 Help about any command migrate-relay        migrate DM-worker's relay unit offline-worker       offline worker which has been closed operate-source       create/update/stop upstream MySQL/MariaDB source
+  check-task           check the config file of the task help                 help about any command migrate-relay        migrate DM-worker's relay unit offline-worker       offline worker which has been closed operate-source       create/update/stop upstream MySQL/MariaDB source